 Victoria Avenue Children’s Centre was recognised for its collaborative partnerships with professional and community organisations, commitment to children that respects, reflects and celebrates culture and diversity, including place of origin, practice and environments that enhance children’s learning and growth, and positive workplace culture and organisational values, sustained commitment to professional development and support of educators.

-Exceptional practices at the service include:
+Exceptional practices at the service during the rating period included:

 - The service has developed a partnership with the Sydney Olympic Park Authority (SOPA) over the past three years.
 This has enabled them to develop educator confidence, and knowledge and delivery of Aboriginal and Torres Strait Islander perspectives while collaborating with SOPA to generate a three to five year old cultural program.